 How to prevent motion sickness

-Some general tips to avoid motion sickness include:
+Some general tips to avoid motion sickness include the following.

 - Breathe fresh air if possible.
 For example, open a car window.